Missouri Residency Requirements

 - terms of the agreement

 You must provide the same letter if you lived with a friend or relative over the summer.
 Verification of the address where you lived is also required.
-A copy of your lessor's driver’s license showing the address or a utility bill with the address on it is sufficient proof.
+A copy of your lessor's lease for the dates you lived with them is required.

 If you stay in a residence hall over the summer, you will need a letter from the Residential Life Office showing the dates you moved in and moved out of the residence hall.
 Similarly, if you stay in a fraternity or sorority, you will need to submit one of the following: